roshanadh/battery-notifier/README.md

 * Move the previously created shortcut to the newly opened window
 * Done!

-This should run the VBScript everytime Windows boots and now the .vbs file runs the python script in every startup.
+This should run the VBScript everytime Windows boots and now the .vbs file runs the python script in every startup!